 As a writer and editor, Tina has worked for more than 30 non-profit agencies in the areas of disability services, healthcare, education, community development and the arts.

-As a disability rights advocate, she has helped lead major community-serving projects, including the Allegheny County Family Resource Guide for Families of Children with Special Healthcare Needs and Disabilities and the Pittsburgh/Allegheny County Celebration of the 25th Anniversary of the Americans with Disabilities Act.
+As a disability rights advocate and ally, she has helped lead major community-serving projects, including the Allegheny County Family Resource Guide for Families of Children with Special Healthcare Needs and Disabilities and the Pittsburgh/Allegheny County Celebration of the 25th Anniversary of the Americans with Disabilities Act.
 The ADA 25th Anniversary observance won an Award of Merit for from the Public Relations Society of America-Pittsburgh chapter.

 Tina and her husband, David Steidl, live in Pittsburgh with their son Mark.
 Mark’s older brother, Paul, lives in San Francisco.